 Have you ever walked past an unfortunate homeless person or a man or woman wearing so much perfume/cologne that the pungent, vile or putrid smell stuns you, stops you in your tracks in an abrupt manner as our olfactory glands are offended?
 We wish we could take back that smell, but we can’t.
 Now, imagine the capabilities of a dog’s nose, thousands of times more sensitive and acute than our inferior nose.
 Parents of domesticated dogs shouldn’t voluntarily upset/disturb other dog’s olfactory glands.
-Undetected by humans’ paltry nose strength, when a dog is intact they are chemically omitting pungent, intense smells that stuns or stops other dogs in their tracks from hundreds of meters away.
-It is irresponsible to allow your dog to negatively affect others in this manner.
+Undetected by humans’ paltry nose sensitivity and strength, when a dog is intact they are chemically omitting pungent, intense smells that stuns or stops other dogs in their tracks from hundreds of meters even several miles away.
+It is irresponsible to allow ones dog to negatively affect others in this manner.
 Just because you don’t smell the pool of chemicals emitted from your dog’s intact testicles or ovaries other dogs do!
 Just as we are knocked off our feet and disturbed when we walk past someone who reeks, a dog is equally disturbed when they smell a pool of chemicals emanating from an unaltered dog many city blocks away!
 The smell difference between an unaltered dog and an altered dog is substantial and other dogs are equally disturbed being around unaltered dogs as we are disturbed by someone who smells retched.
-Think about others before you decide to leave your dog intact.
+Think about others before deciding to leave a dog intact.

 - My dog should give birth to at least one litter.